Atomowyy/picoCTF-writeup/Reverse Engineering/vault-door-training/solution.md

 ![image missing?](./content/vault-door-training-03.png)

 Yup, this was the flag.
-It wasn't to hard even without basic java knowledge, dont you think?
+It wasn't too hard even without basic java knowledge, dont you think?